Ukraine says it targets only military and energy sites amid Kherson drone strike claims

 The clashes have taken a heavy toll on civilians, with 10 people killed in Cambodia, including an infant, and 60 people wounded, according to its government.

-Eight Thai soldiers have been killed in the fighting and 80 were wounded, the Thai army said.
-Hundreds of thousands of people have been evacuated from border areas in both countries.
+Thai military said that eight Thai soldiers have been killed in the fighting and 80 were wounded.
+Hundreds of thousands of people have been evacuated from border areas in both countries to safety.

 You can download the AnewZ application from Play Store and the App Store.